 I’m C. Thi Nguyen.
 I’m Associate Professor in the department of Philosophy and Humanities at Utah Valley University.

 My research includes topics in social epistemology, value theory, practical reasoning and aesthetics.
-I’m interested in the ways in which our rationality and agency are socially embedded – about how our ways of thinking and deciding are conditioned by features of social organization, community, and technology.
+I’m interested in the ways in which our rationality and agency are socially embedded – about how our ways of thinking and deciding are conditioned by features of social organization, community, technology, and art practices.
 I’ve written on the importance of moral trust and aesthetic trust.
 I’ve also shown how that trust can backfire, reinforcing our mistakes.
 I’ve analyzed echo chambers as social structures of manipulated trust.
 I’ve argued that games are a social technology, which can turn competition into cooperation.
 I am particularly interested in the way in which designed social structures – games, echo chambers, bureaucracies – can change how we think and decide.

 Much of my recent work has focused on the philosophy of games.
 Games, I think, are a special kind of social technology – a way to sculpt modes of rationality and agency, and to pass them around amongst ourselves.
 My forthcoming book, Games: Agency as Art, argues that games are a unique art form that works in the medium of agency.
 Games not only give us abilities, but they tell us what our motivations will be in the game.
 They shape our interests and our abilities, in conjunction with the obstacles we face.
 Games offer crystallized experiences of deciding and doing.
 They are ways to inscribe and share particular modes of agency.
 And the fact that we can play games shows that our agency is notably fluid, manipulable, and communicable.